jtkovacs/jtkovacs.github.io/refs/notes/databases.md

 ##### Associative entities

-Many-to-many relationships must be resolved with an associative entity (AKA junction table) that has a combined primary key (PK), both of which are foreign keys (FK).
+Many-to-many relationships must be resolved with an associative entity (AKA junction table) that has a combined primary key (PK), both of which are foreign keys (FK)---though there are [arguments for](http://codebetter.com/jeremymiller/2007/02/01/composite-keys-are-evil/) and [against](https://stackoverflow.com/questions/37784634/primary-key-of-associative-entity) creating a synthetic key for an associative entity.
 For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
 Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment and a car will likewise be driven by many different drivers.
 To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

 ##### Superclasses and subclasses